shilohc/rss2018-team4/assets/posts/lab8.md

 #### Image Labeling -

 #### Neural Network Verification - Akhilan Boopathy
+The neural network was verified using a validation set before evaluating the neural network's performance on the robot.
+The neural network's performance was evaluated by computing the accuracy and loss values on a validation set.
+Accuracy is the fraction of the time that the action with the lowest probability of collision corresponds to a label without a collision.
+Loss is an L2 loss computed by summing the squared differences between labels and probabilities of collision for each action.
+As seen in figure 1, the training accuracy roughly always increased with the number of iterations.
+The validation accuracy initially increased until about 1000 epochs.
+After about 1000 epochs, the validation accuracy decreased.

 ##### Neural Network Accuracy
 <center><img src="assets/images/Accuracy.png" width="300" ></center>
 <center>*Figure 1: The training and validation accuracy of a neural network while training.
 The blue curve represents the training accuracy and the orange curve represents the validation accuracy.*</center>

+As seen in figure 2, the training loss roughly always decreased with the number of iterations.
+The validation loss decreased until about 1000 epochs, after which the validation loss increased.
+The neural network was overfitting to the training set after about 1000 epochs, after which the training loss decreased dramatically while the validation loss did not decrease.

 ##### Neural Network Loss
 <center><img src="assets/images/Loss.png" width="300" ></center>